This Latex Trend Is Straight Out Of American Horror Story. Is It Time To Try It?

 While all these outfits looked great on the Calabasas native, we all wondered: How does she get herself into them?
 The answer would come in 2020 when an episode of Keeping Up With The Kardashians showed the entrepreneur and her sister Kourtney squeezing themselves into latex jumpsuits for Paris Fashion Week.
 The process required Kim to continuously tug and stretch the sticky latex while two assistants adjusted the fabric over her body.
 Despite being a frequent wearer of latex dresses prior to this moment, the star did not seem to enjoy the ordeal.
 Amid her struggle with the skin-tight garment, she said, “I’ll never wear a condom!”

-Other celebrities like Lady Gaga — an AHS alumni — have also worn the form-fitting ensembles, including a red latex dress and matching eyepiece the “Bad Romance” singer sported to meet Queen Elizabeth II, as well model Ashley Graham (who donned the trend while pregnant in 2019) and Beyoncé (who wore a latex mini as recently as June).
+Other celebrities like Lady Gaga — an AHS alumni — have also worn the form-fitting ensembles, including a red latex dress and matching eyepiece the “Bad Romance” singer sported to meet the Queen, as well model Ashley Graham (who donned the trend while pregnant in 2019) and Beyoncé (who wore a latex mini as recently as June).

-Sure, we’ve all renounced comfort for fashion at some point in our lives (I wore leather jackets in tropical weather throughout college just to channel my goth leanings).
-But why are people embracing latex with such fervor right now?

 Prior to last year, the Rubber Man suit seemed like a scary nightmare.
 Now it seems fitting for our modern time, where we are just dressing the part.